Cray-HPE/docs-csm/operations/configuration_management/ARP_cache_tuning.md

 ## Host configuration

-The following steps describe how to use CFS to configure ARP cache settings for NCNs.
+The following steps describe how to use the Configuration Framework Service (CFS) to configure ARP cache settings for NCNs.

 ### Prepare VCS branch